nullsleeps/WindowsGUIDFinder/README.md

 # Microsofts Original Code

+> [!IMPORTANT]
-### I Took the code from [Microsoft's Website](https://learn.microsoft.com/en-us/windows/terminal/json-fragment-extensions) and simply reuploaded it with more instructions and detail on how to use it and how it works.
+> This code is originally from [Microsoft's Website](https://learn.microsoft.com/en-us/windows/terminal/json-fragment-extensions) and was simply reuploaded with more instructions and detail on how to use it and how it works.
 ![Microsoft's Original Code on Their Website](https://imgur.com/a/Ba01FzE)

 ## And most importantly, Have Fun :)